 Once you have found a solicitor (if you don’t have one already), they can then take up your case as their experience can make a tremendous difference to the success or failure of your claim and also to the amount of compensation you receive.

 If you don’t know where to start in looking for a reputable solicitor then we’d of course certainly recommend getting in touch with ourselves today.

 Our experienced work accident claims solicitors have been dealing with accidents at work claims for many years, and if you do indeed have a claim then we can get started on filing your compensation claim immediately.

 Unlike some other companies, we won’t refer you to one solicitor and then another and keep messing you about.
 We deal directly with your work accident claim and also do most things electronically so you won’t always be waiting around for paperwork to arrive in the post.

 All of our accident at work claims are taken on as No Win No Fee and any fees that we charge are highly competitive.

 As with all kinds of accident compensation claims, the most important aspect of filing a work accident claim is being able to prove that your accident at work injury was caused as a consequence of negligence.

-Even if it was a straightforward accident in a factory for example, caused clearly by your employer’s negligence, it may sometimes be difficult to prove it in court.
-This is when it is important to appoint a personal injury solicitor who will assist you in assembling all the evidence for your accident at work claim and presenting it convincingly.
+Even if it was a straightforward accident in a factory, for example, caused clearly by your employer’s negligence, it may sometimes be difficult to prove it in court.
+This is when (in our opinion) it is important to appoint a personal injury solicitor who will assist you in assembling all the evidence for your accident at work claim and presenting it convincingly.